modeset/-deprecated-utensils/app/assets/components/well/readme.md

 # Well
 Wells are used to contain components and other various elements.
+Works great with form layouts.

 ```sass
 @import utensils/components/well/well